gnolang/ecosystem-fund-grants/README.md

 * Add Gno support on existing tools (editors, scripts, CI/CD, frameworks, etc).

 **Infrastructure, DevX, and Quality**
-* Develop comprehensive GitHub and AWS integration for Gno.land, including streamlined deployment processes, continuous integration and delivery pipelines, and monitoring tools.
+* Develop comprehensive GitHub and AWS integration for gno.land, including streamlined deployment processes, continuous integration and delivery pipelines, and monitoring tools.
 * Create Helm charts for easy deployment and management of Gno clusters, enabling users to quickly set up and scale their Gno infrastructure.
 * Improve overall quality by working on the testing pipeline and improve CI/CD.
 * Improve validator and developer experience, especially when developing locally.
 * You can select an idea from there too: https://github.com/gnolang/hackerspace/issues

-## What grants qualify
-We are open-minded, so any grant that is in line with some of the context listed above, or that you believe will benefit, grow, and support Gno.land Gnomes and create a healthy vibrant community is fair game.
-If your grant doesn’t qualify, we will do our best to give feedback, point you in the direction over how to improve it, and see if there are opportunities to get involved in Game of Realms.

 ## How to apply